 Name Description Nested Embedded Containment Inclusive Hierarchy A structure in which entities are embedded into each other.
 Higher level entities consist of and contain lower level entities.
-Close relation to community detection in graphs A subsumptive containment hierarchy (a.k.a. taxonomic hierarchy) A structure in which items are classified from specific to general subsystems, etc.
+Close relation to community detection in graphs A subsumptive containment hierarchy (a.k.a. taxonomic hierarchy) A structure in which items are classified from specific to general embedded into each lower level entities.